lucatume/grunt-wp-plugin/README.md

 If you're using vanilla CSS, the source files will be minified into `/css/filename.min.css`.

+### Composer
+The template will add a [Composer](https://getcomposer.org/) configuration file, <code>composer.json</code>, to the plugin with a requirement for [the tdd-helper package](https://github.com/lucatume/tdd-helpers) and some information about the package.

 ### JavaScript

 You should only ever be modifying script files in the `/js/src` directory.
 Grunt will automatically concatenate and minify your scripts into `/js/filename.js` and `/js/filename.min.js`.
 These generated files should never be modified directly.